To keep it simple, hygral fatigue is the result of over-moisturizing your natural hair (aka doing too much).

 When we wet our hair, the cuticles swell up with moisture.
 When it dries, the cuticles contract, shrinking back to its original size, similar to a dry sponge.

 This back and forth of swelling and shrinking can, overtime, be quite damaging to our curls.
-Much like a rubber band, the overexertion and overextension of the hair fibers causes a loss of elasticity, weakening of the hair cuticle and the cortex, which leads to breakage and an increase in porosity.
+Much like a rubber band, the overexertion and overextension of the hair fibers fray our cuticles, decrease our hair’s elasticity and weaken both the hair cuticle and the cortex.
+Overtime, this will result in breakage and an increase in porosity.

 Hygral fatigue is caused by: